sabirbagwan/sabirbagwan.github.io/_posts/2023-05-24-Regression-metrics.md

 To learn about these, let's go with a Simple Linear Regression example with a simple dataset.
-X is an independent variable whereas y is a dependent variable View the dataframe's top 5 rows
+X is an independent variable whereas y is a dependent variable View the dataframe's top 5 rows.
+You can skip the Python code, if and wherever you want.

 ```tsql
 np.random.seed(0)